What to expect from foundingGIDE?

 - Harmonised metadata model for biological and preclinical image data

-Where are we today (updated April 2025)?
+Where are we today (updated Feb 2026)?

 To demonstrate the potential for globally shared metadata standards for biological imaging data, we will develop a shared portal that enables search across imaging datasets from partner image data repositories.
 To build this search portal, an indexed database of the key metadata fields was developed using Elasticsearch.
 An API was also developed which will be used to implement a reference example data portal that demonstrates search across different biological imaging domains.